Skip to main content

 4. Elderberry

-Talk to your healthcare professional before trying a product with elderberry.
+Talk to a healthcare professional before trying a product with elderberry.
 Keep in mind that supplements, like elderberry, aren’t regulated by the FDA in the same way that over-the-counter (OTC) medications are.
 So there’s no guarantee that elderberry products contain what they claim.

 5. Echinacea